Sowmya-R-Krishnan/RSAPred/README.md

 **NOTE**: This code should be used for academic purposes only.
 This code should not be shared or used for commercial purposes without the consent of all the authors involved.

-**Description**: Python implementation of the programs used for development of the models hosted in RNA-Small molecule binding Affinity Predictor (RSAPred) web server
+**Description**: Python implementation of the programs used for development of the models hosted in RNA-Small molecule binding Affinity Predictor (<a href="https://web.iitm.ac.in/bioinfo2/RSAPred/" target="_blank">RSAPred</a>) web server

 # Usage restrictions
 The code has been provided for academic purposes only.